 Researchers are studying how people with the virus shed it and what impact it’s having on affected populations.

-Testing and confirmation of SARS-CoV-2 infection is currently carried out by oral swabs.
+Testing and confirmation of SARS-CoV-2 is currently carried out by oral swabs.
 But research published Feb.
 17 in Emerging Microbes & Infections finds evidence that there’s an oral-fecal transmission route.

 The scientists reported that viruses’ genetic material can be detected in both anal swabs and blood samples.
 Crucially, evidence of the new coronavirus was found in anal swabs and blood — even when it wasn’t detected using oral swabs.

 According to the study, this was particularly true for those patients receiving supportive care for several days.